ropensci/popler/README.md

 ------------------------------------------------------------------------

-`popler` contains a number of vignettes that contain additional information on its various uses.
+`popler` contains two vignettes that contain additional information on its various uses.
 However, if they do not cover your particular use case, you still have questions, or you discover a bug, please don't hesitate to create an [issue](https://github.com/AldoCompagnoni/popler/issues).